mdreves/projux/README.md

 ## Misc
     PROJUX_ALIASES
-      Set to true to add projux related aliases (cdsrc, etc).
+      Set to true to add projux related aliases (:build, etc).
 Default is true.

-    PROJUX_CMDS
-      Set to true to add projux related commands (format, lint, etc).
-Default is true.

     PROXY_CMDS
       Set to true to proxy commands to remote host when running locally.
 If not set, you must explicity attach to remote TMUX session to run commands.
       Default is false.

+    PROXY_NOTIFY_FN
+      Function to call whenever tmux new, attach, or switch is called.
+The first parameter will be true if 'new' was used.

     VERBOSE
       Some commands take a VERBOSE environment variable.
 This is a level setting